-Traditionally April to the end of August has been WRAS's busiest time of year although in the 2014 the season started early and finished early, started late in 2015 and went well into September, and in 2016 it start mid April and through till October merging with a fairly busy Autumn hedgehog season, meaning WRAS completely missed its quiet Autumn period.
+Traditionally April to the end of September has been WRAS's busiest time of year although in the 2014 the season started early and finished early, started late in 2015 and went well into September, and in 2016 it start mid April and through till October merging with a fairly busy Autumn hedgehog season, meaning WRAS completely missed its quiet Autumn period.
+Due to so many people being at home during the Coronavirus lockdowns in 2020, WRAS saw a significant increase in casualties.

 The above table is not completely accurate as this is based on the initial call out assessment, which can change.
 However, categories like Cat, Dog or predator attacks are only used where the someone has actually witnessed that animal attacking the casualty, otherwise the injuries are recorded as one of the injury categories where the cause is not known.